mfbx9da4/poke-api/readme.md

 - To run the tests follow the instructions in [openapi-generator/CONTRIBUTING.md](./openapi-generator/CONTRIBUTING.md)
 - **Openapi.yaml**: Instead of parsing the official documentation and generating the `openapi.yaml` [I modified one somebody had made previously](https://github.com/cliffano/pokeapi-clients/blob/main/specification/pokeapi.yml).
 Ideally there would be a script to regenerate the `openapi.yaml` from the official documentation.
 Or better yet the official documentation would be generated from the `openapi.yaml`.
+- **Documentation**: The generator didn't output valid documentation so it required manual tweaking.
+I've linked to the official documentation instead of copying the documentation into the README and linked to the model types.